 Another study found regular caffeine consumption (again, at low doses) hepatoprotective, with potential to reduce the risk of severe liver diseases such as cirrhosis, hepatocellular carcinoma, and other metabolic diseases (like type 2 diabetes), due to anti-inflammatory and antioxidant activity of caffeine, i.e., its phenolic compounds.
 Again, this is only in theory, the pathways are not fully understood.

-Additionally, drinking too much coffee is often thought to be associated with stomach discomfort such as heartburn, indigestion, and ulcer.
+Additionally, drinking too much coffee is often thought to be associated with stomach discomforts such as heartburn, indigestion, and ulcer.
 However, for gastric ulcers, duodenal ulcers, reflux esophagitis, and non-erosive reflux disease scientific results are inconclusive.

 Caffeine Addiction & Overdose

 The development of caffeine tolerance during habitual coffee drinking means an increase in dose to experience the same stimulating effect.
 However, as dependence on caffeine develops, the increase of cardiovascular responses, such as blood pressure, after caffeine ingestion, will be greatly reduced.

 For nonhabitual coffee drinkers, however, the vulnerability to caffeine intoxication is significantly higher.
 Also, consumption of other energy drinks may increase the risk of caffeine overdose.
 Symptoms of caffeine intoxication include anxiety, agitation, restlessness, insomnia, gastrointestinal disturbances, tremor, tachycardia, and in severe cases life-threatening conditions like heart attack and stroke.